WavebreakMediaMicro - Fotolia

 End-user device vendors, such as Dell Technologies and Lenovo, offer device-as-a-service plans that organizations can subscribe to.

 Some of the advantages of the device-as-a-service model are obvious.
 For example, it gives IT a single point of contact for all its troubleshooting needs.
 The vendor is responsible for all the aspects of device maintenance and service, so IT doesn't have to contact multiple hardware and software vendors when trying to fix user issues.
 With a third party managing device service and maintenance, IT pros are free to work on other tasks.

 Another advantage is the shorter device lifecycle.
-Most organizations will find they can give users new devices and upgraded hardware quicker with the device-as-a-service model.
-If IT pros manage device lifecycles in-house, they probably have users keep slightly underperforming devices to minimize spending on new hardware.
+Most organizations will find they can give users devices and upgraded hardware quicker with the device-as-a-service model.
+If IT pros manage device lifecycles in-house, they probably have users keep slightly underperforming devices to minimize spending on hardware.
 Device-as-a-service agreements aren't as restrictive, however, and users can expect quicker hardware refreshes.

 In some cases, a device-as-a-service agreement can include some cost-cutting incentives for organizations.
 Some vendors appreciate the certainty of having a customer subscription, so they are willing to negotiate down some of their prices.

 One of the most common device-as-a-service options is PC-as-a-service (PCaaS), a model that has organizations pay a set subscription fee to a vendor to lease PCs and support.
 This offering helps organizations scale up and down based on the number of PC users it has.

 If an organization hires 20 workers under the PCaaS model, it can minimize the upfront cost of adding PC hardware by bumping up its subscription by 20 users rather than purchasing 20 PCs.
 The same logic applies for an organization laying off 20 employees; cutting down a subscription is much easier than selling 20 devices.